Jennifer Lee (filmmaker): Early life

-Jennifer Michelle Lee was born on October 22, 1971 to Linda Lee and Saverio Rebecchi, who were living in Barrington, Rhode Island at the time; after their divorce, Lee and her older sister, Amy who is an English teacher, lived with their mother in East Providence, Rhode Island.
+Jennifer Michelle Rebecchi was born on October 22, 1971 to Linda Lee and Saverio Rebecchi, who were living in Barrington, Rhode Island at the time.
+After their divorce, Lee and her older sister Amy, who later became an English teacher, lived with their mother in East Providence, Rhode Island.
 Both Lee and her older sister graduated from East Providence High School and the University of New Hampshire.
-Lee earned a bachelor's degree in English in 1992 and went to New York City, where she worked as a graphic artist in publishing; she designed audiobooks for Random House.
+Lee earned a bachelor's degree in English in 1992 and relocated to New York City, where she worked as a graphic artist in publishing; she designed audiobooks for Random House.
 As an adult, she began using her mother's maiden name, Lee, in a professional capacity and in January 1995, legally changed her last name from Rebecchi to Lee.

 Career

 Lee graduated from Columbia University School of the Arts' Film Program with an MFA in film in 2005.
 While at Columbia, she won several awards for excellence in screenwriting and gave birth to her daughter.

 Her script for The Round Up was a quarter-finalist in the Nicholl Fellowships in Screenwriting competition in 2009 and was subsequently optioned by Appian Way Productions.

 In March 2011, Phil Johnston, a former classmate at Columbia, called Lee to ask her to join him at Disney Animation in Burbank to help him write Wreck-It Ralph.
 What was supposed to be a temporary eight-week writing gig eventually turned into a much longer commitment.
 First, she was asked to stay on until Ralph was finished.
-She then became involved with Frozen, initially as screenwriter and later as co-director with Chris Buck.
+She then became involved with Frozen, initially as screenwriter and later as director alongside Chris Buck.
 When Lee was brought on board, she helped transition the film from an action-adventure to "more musical, with more comedy."
 She worked closely with the songwriters (Robert Lopez and Kristen Anderson-Lopez) in the writing of the script.
 Frozen gave her the opportunity to celebrate "wild and wonderful" girls like her childhood self, and her daughter, Agatha.
-It was also the highest-earning film with a female director in terms of domestic earnings, until surpassed by Warner Bros.'
+Lee drew inspiration from her life to create one of the biggest animated films ever.
+Lee inspired Frozen from her relationship with her sister, Amy.
+Connecting script to real life, Lee referred to herself as the wild, little daydreaming mess, a Tasmanian devil, and [Amy] was always the responsible one, a straight-A student," says Ms. Lee, who identifies with Kristen Bell's clear-as-a-bell Anna, not Idina Menzel's Elsa.
+Audiences worldwide resonated with the story of two sisters, as Frozen was also the highest-earning film with a female director in terms of domestic earnings, until surpassed by Warner Bros.'
 Wonder Woman.